ju5tu5/svelte-static-deploy/README.md

 # svelte-static-deploy

-## Installation
+## Sveltekit Installation with adapter-static

-I started out using the normal CLI commands to set up a svelte project, like this:
+We start out using the CLI commands to set up a svelte project, like this:

 ```bash
 $ npm create svelte@latest